gowenrw/ceres_awx/README.md

 AWX server provisioning for local and cloud

-The main goal of this project is to automate provisioning of several distinct Ansible AWX configurations (which cover dev, and use cases - maybe a prod use case in the future).
+The main goal of this project is to automate provisioning of several distinct Ansible AWX configurations (which cover dev, and qa use cases - maybe a prod use case in the future).

 A secondary goal is to automate the creation of custom Ansible execution environments for use with ansible-navigator and Ansible AWX and to encourage the use of ansible-navigator versus ansible-playbook for running jobs.